senyor-kodi/dojima/README.md

 # Dojima

 Dojima is an event-driven algorithmic trading library built on Python.
 It is a modified version of [QTPyLib](https://qtpylib.io/docs/latest/), a trading library for traditional finance via Interactive Brokers.
 Dojima, however, is specifically tailored for cryptocurrency trading.
-The library is designed to handle the "boring bits" in the background and let you focus on the fun part: the trading strategies.
+The library streamlines backend processes, allowing users to focus primarily on developing and implementing trading strategies.

 ## Features